ra1fh/s725/README.md

 Current status: Sending works.
 Receiving always returns bit errors and CRC errors.
 It looks like this device can't handle Polar communication correctly.

+#### irda

+This driver uses the Linux IrDA stack to talk to a Polar HRM.

+The S725X has two modes.
+The mode used by the serial or stir driver respond to request frames containing a type field, len field and crc.
+In IrDA mode, the watch responds to discovery request from the IrDA host.
+The IrDA stack takes care of ensuring data transmissing, framing and checksums.

+After enabling the infrared interface on the Linux host and running irattach, the watch should appear in /proc/net/irda/discovery:

+	$ cat /proc/net/irda/discovery
+	IrLMP: Discovery log:

+	nickname: Polar S725X, hint: 0x8204, saddr: 0xa1a6cc7c, daddr: 0x3fcbdfde

+When this works, the s725get tool can be used like this:

+	$ s725get -d irda -t
+	2016-05-07T10:24:46

+This driver is work in progress and currently only works for simple requests, (like -t to query the time and date).